robotzero1/esp32-bluewifi/README.md

 # esp32-bluewifi
-Wi-Fi setup using Bluetooth serial
+Wi-Fi setup using Bluetooth serial - Full details on the blog: https://robotzero.one/esp32-wi-fi-connection-bluetooth/